BYU Testing Center

-The BYU Testing Center, the largest college testing center in the nation, is located in the Heber J. Grant Building at Brigham Young University.
-It serves the purpose of administering tests to students.
-Tests are often administered in the Testing Center instead of during class time.
-By doing this, instructors allow students to take as much time as they need for the test, do not waste class time on testing, and allow students to take tests at their convenience.
+The BYU Testing Center is a student assessment center located in the Heber J. Grant Building at Brigham Young University.

 Building history

 The Heber J. Grant Building was originally built as the BYU library.
 It was dedicated in 1925 by Heber J. Grant, the first building completed while Franklin S. Harris was president of BYU.
 The library was housed on the second floor, while the first floor contained classrooms.

 After the building of the Harold B. Lee Library the building was used as a museum by the College of Biology and Agriculture until this was moved to the Monte L. Bean Life Science Museum.
 In 1982 the building began its use as the university's testing center.

 Current functions

-The main portion of the Testing Center is a large main testing room, which originally served as BYU's library, and now is filled with approximately 650 desks.
+The main portion of the Testing Center is a large main testing room, which originally served as BYU's library, and now is filled with approximately 500 desks.
 Students enter through the center's administration area.
-The center also has a few smaller rooms with even more desks (one of which, the music room, has soft classical music playing through wall-mounted speakers), study hall rooms downstairs for test preparation, and faculty offices.
+The center also has a few smaller rooms with even more desks that are used as overflows when the main testing rooms reach capacity.
+One of which, the upstairs overflow, sometimes has soft classical music playing through wall-mounted speakers.

-When students exit the testing center, they can see their scores immediately on the BYU Testing Center website (for multiple-choice tests).
+When students exit the testing center, they can see their scores immediately on the BYU Testing Center website if their professor allows students access (for multiple-choice tests only).
 Earlier, those taking multiple-choice tests waited for a moment or two in the administration area to receive a printout of their results, which usually resulted in the exit area being crowded.

-In order to avoid long lines during finals, the testing center opens remote locations around campus.
-Generally the Wilkinson Student Center (WSC) serves all religion finals while the Joseph Smith Building (JSB) Auditorium is used for larger classes such as American Heritage.
-Lines are usually shortest before 11:00 AM, in the early afternoon, and after 7:00 PM.
+In order to accommodate an increased volume of test takers during finals, the Testing Center opens a remote location at the Richards Building.
+On normal days, lines are usually shortest before 11:00 AM and after 7:00 PM.